james-mahfouz/predicode/README.md

 <!-- Prototyping -->
 <img src="./readme/title3.svg"/>

-> We designed James Mahfouz using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.
+> We designed Predicode using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.

 ### Wireframes